delicb/firefox-auto-tab-grouping/README.md

 - **Purple** (`purple`) - For entertainment or social sites
 - **Cyan** (`cyan`) - For development or technical sites
 - **Orange** (`orange`) - For work or business sites

+## In-Place Editing Features

+### Group Editing
+- **Modify group names**: Click "Edit" next to any group to change its name
+- **Change colors**: Select from the 8 available colors using the visual color picker
+- **Instant validation**: Duplicate names are prevented with real-time feedback
+- **Live updates**: Changes are immediately reflected in the browser tab groups

+### Rule Editing
+- **Pattern modification**: Edit URL patterns without recreating the rule
+- **Type switching**: Convert between Simple and Regex pattern types seamlessly
+- **Group reassignment**: Move rules to different groups with the dropdown selector
+- **Pattern validation**: Regex patterns are validated before saving
+- **Duplicate prevention**: The system prevents conflicting patterns

+### Editing Workflow
+1. Click the "Edit" button next to any group or rule
+2. Modify the values in the inline form that appears
+3. Use "Save" to commit changes or "Cancel" to discard
+4. All edits are validated and saved immediately
+5. Browser tab groups update automatically to reflect changes

 ## Tab Groups in Firefox